 19. DIY a breakfast nook with drawers to maximize every inch.

 Small kitchen storage ideas get more complicated when your already tiny quarters need to double as a dining room, too.
 Take a cue from Molly over at Almost Makes Perfect and create a breakfast nook that does double duty.
-The blogger actually DIYed a bench with storage with the help of a couple of dressers from IKEA.
+The blogger actually DIYed a bench with storage using a couple of dressers from IKEA.
 It's the perfect place to stow extra gadgets or linens if you ask us.

 We'll be honest: It never dawned on us that the base of a cabinet is a missed small kitchen storage opportunity.
 But ever since we saw the clever mug setup in Kimberly from Swoon Worthy's kitchen, we're big believers.
 Go ahead and install a few storage rails at the base of your cabinet and hang your chicest coffee cups with a few S-hooks.

-Get the look: West Elm Essential S Hooks, $11
+Get the look: West Elm Essential S Hooks (set of 5), $11

 21. Don't overlook the underutilized space under the kitchen sink.